Mobius Final Fantasy: Release

 Events with Final Fantasy series creator Hironobu Sakaguchi's Terra Battle and Square Enix's Dragon Quest of the Stars also occurred in the game.

-Final Fantasy VII Remake, Final Fantasy XIII, Final Fantasy VII, Final Fantasy X and Final Fantasy VIII have had original stories told alongside their respective games' stories with Final Fantasy XIII set between Final Fantasy XIII-2 and Lightning Returns: Final Fantasy XIII and Final Fantasy X between it and Final Fantasy X-2.
+Final Fantasy VII Remake, XIII, VII, X and VIII have had original stories told alongside their respective games' stories with Final Fantasy XIII set between XIII-2 and Lightning Returns and Final Fantasy X between it and X-2.
 This was due to the involvement of lead developers from these titles on Mobius.

 Reception

 During its pre-registration period, the game received 200,000 registered users.
 By July 12, just over a week after release, the game had one million registered players in Japan.
 This number had expanded to over two million by the following month.
 Speaking after release, Kitase said that Square Enix considered the game a success as it introduced the mobile community to AAA-style graphics.
 In Square Enix's 2015 annual report, Mobius was noted as one of their successful mobile titles for the year, stating that the higher production values when compared to other mobile games on the market had contributed to its popularity.
 In addition, Mobius was among the finalists for the 2015 Unity Awards for mobile games in the "Best 3D Visual Experience" category, and was named among Japan's "iTune's Best of 2015" by Apple Inc.

 Dengeki Mobile, in a pre-release review, praised the gameplay and strategy present in early random encounters and boss battles, although the reviewer had minor reservations about the quality of the entire game as they were not able to play through all of it.
 They also stated that players might encounter difficulties during some boss battles.
 The reviewer summed up the experience as "simple, yet engaging".
 Famitsu, in a similar feature, praised the gameplay and presentation, echoing many of Dengeki's compliments.
 One thing they noted was that the performance needed to be adjusted for different mobiles as running the game rapidly drained the phones batteries when on its highest settings.
 The reviewer also recommended tablets over mobile phones as a means of playing the game.
 Western reviews were similarly mixed, with TouchArcade praising the games visuals but calling the user interface an "overly busy nightmare".
 Kotaku examined the game in July 2015 and called the gameplay "monotonous" and lacking in plot, though it noted that many chapters were still to be released.
 Victoria McNally from MTV.com questioned the developers' earlier decision to change the design of the male protagonist to make it less sexy and noted that numerous female video game characters, including Cindy Aurum from Final Fantasy XV, are still routinely depicted as scantily clad.

 For the Western release of Mobius, the pre-registration exceeded 125,000 registered users.